rodalvarezsm/simple_server_oauth2/README.md

 #### Future improvements

 - Credentials: add an endpoint to store credentials (right now only one pair is available and is hardcoded).
+- Use Argon2 to hash credentials' password in the store.
 - Key management: right now the app generates a new key pair for each token request.
 It would be better to have a set of key pairs stored and pick from them.
 - Add a store for issued tokens.